Orange-OpenSource/a11y-guidelines/src/en/articles/group.md

 </div>
 ```

-Here, we ensure that the information about the existence of the image and caption group is correctly displayed to the ATs despite the poor native support of `figure`.
+Here, we ensure that the information about the existence of the image and caption group is correctly conveyed to the ATs despite the poor native support of `figure`.

 ```html
 <figure aria-labelledby="opera_1" role="group">